-Find campgrounds and RV Parks in the U.S. where dogs, cats, and other pets are welcome
+Find campgrounds and RV Parks where dogs, cats, and other pets are welcome.

 Camping is a great way for dogs and other pets to experience new sights and smells, get some exercise, and spend time with you.
 Camping can be fun for you and your pet, but before you go, you should do some preparation: